Yarra River: Water colour

 The distinctive colour of the river is easily recognisable.

 The Yarra River is colloquially known as "the upside down river" for its golden hue.
 The muddy brown colour is caused by the easily eroded clay soils of its catchment area.
 The water was clear at the time of the first European settlements, but intensive land clearing and development since the mid-19th century has resulted in the presence of microscopic clay particles.
 The particles are kept suspended by turbulence in some parts of the middle and lower sections of the river.
 When the river water combines with marine salts as it enters Port Phillip, the suspended particles clump together and sink.
 The presence of clay particles is not a major factor in the pollution of the river.

 Environmental advocacy

-The Yarra Riverkeeper Association is the largest of many advocacy groups dedicated to protecting the Yarra River and its environs for current and future generations.
-They are part of the global Waterkeeper Alliance Movement and have been involved in forums and discussions pushing for policies to ensure that "the voice" of the river is heard.
-The Yarra Riverkeeper Association, or YRKA for short, views the Yarra River as Melbourne's greatest natural asset and posits that its preservation and restoration is vital in helping Melbourne become a sustainable city.
-Since its establishment in 2004, YRKA has delivered hundreds of presentations and lectures, featured in over 200 media appearances, and provided on-water inspection tours to over 200 community leaders, business leaders, and politicians.
+Many advocacy groups are dedicated to protecting the Yarra River and its environs for current and future generations.
+The largest of these is the Yarra Riverkeepers Association (YRKA).
+YRKA is part of the global Waterkeeper Alliance Movement and has been involved in forums and discussions pushing for policies to ensure that "the voice" of the river is heard.
+Together with the many other advocacy groups, YRKA views the Yarra River as Melbourne's greatest natural asset and posits that its preservation and restoration is vital in helping Melbourne become a sustainable city.